-And I wonder if anyone cares.
+I seem to end up with a lot of "orphan" families.
 Mary and Anthony's only child Kate died single, and Mary and Thomas Maddock's two daughters also seem to have died childless.
-Maybe there is a relative out there somewhere wondering what happened to one of them.
+Maybe there is a relative out there somewhere wondering what happened to Mary Connolly or Anthony Timony.

 The photograph of Clifden, Galway, came from the article Clifden at wikipedia.org, and is in the public domain.